janetjoywilson/janetjoywilson.github.io/_posts/2016-09-09-what-would-jane-jacobs-do.md

 [Melville House Books](http://www.mhpbooks.com/) continuing series [THE LAST INTERVIEW](http://www.mhpbooks.com/books/jane-jacobs-the-last-interview/) now includes Jane Jacobs.
 The last recorded interview was from May 2, 2005.
 The collection of conversations brilliantly illuminates her writings on urban life, economics, and politics along with her personal commitment to activism.

-And there is the first major biography on Jane Jacobs called [Eyes on the Street: The Life of Jane Jacobs](https://www.chapters.indigo.ca/en-ca/books/eyes-on-the-street-the/9780307961907-item.html) by Robert Kanigel available September 20th, 2016.
+There's more!
+The first major biography on Jane Jacobs called [Eyes on the Street: The Life of Jane Jacobs](https://www.chapters.indigo.ca/en-ca/books/eyes-on-the-street-the/9780307961907-item.html) by Robert Kanigel will be available September 20th, 2016.
+Make sure you open the book to see a map of Toronto on the endpapers. it's a beautiful edition with lots about her time in Toronto (she did live here for 40 years!)

 ![Jane Jacobs 3 Picture]({{ site.url }}/images/blog/janejacobs collage.jpg)

-In the spring I visited the [JANE AT HOME](http://www.urbanspacegallery.ca/exhibits/jane-home) exhibit described as “The ordinary life of an extraordinary woman.” curated by Jane’s son Jim Jacobs and Caitlin Broms-Jacobs at the [Urbanscape Gallery](http://www.urbanspacegallery.ca/) at 401 Richmond, where the [Spacing Store](https://spacingstore.ca/) is located.
+In the spring of 2016 I visited the [JANE AT HOME](http://www.urbanspacegallery.ca/exhibits/jane-home) exhibit described as “The ordinary life of an extraordinary woman.” curated by Jane’s son Jim Jacobs and Caitlin Broms-Jacobs at the [Urbanscape Gallery](http://www.urbanspacegallery.ca/) at 401 Richmond, where the [Spacing Store](https://spacingstore.ca/) is located.
 I’m sorry to say that the short-run exhibit closed, as it was so insightful.

 Jane Jacobs encouraged us to stay engaged with our community, whether it’s a big city or a small town.

 WHO WAS JANE JACOBS? is a list I pulled directly from [Jane100](http://www.jane100.com/) as it’s a great reminder of what Jane Jacobs believed in and gave to us:

 1. Eyes on the Street: Pedestrian traffic throughout the day, and the watchful eyes that come with it, enhance the safety of city streets.